 Nutrition Support at The Dunes East Hampton

 Navigating nutritional support during recovery can seem daunting at first.
-At The Dunes East Hampton, a team of recovery-focused nutritionists and gourmet chefs plan and prepare all the meals for our clients, customized to each client’s unique dietary needs.
+At The Dunes East Hampton, a team of recovery-focused nutritionists, gourmet chefs, and addiction treatment specialists plan and prepare all the meals for our clients, customized to each client’s unique dietary needs.
 This makes it simple to eat a nutrient-dense diet, so you can focus on other aspects of your recovery.